Updated: Aug 1

 My recommended approach

-As I tell my clients, the decision whether to vaccinate your cat or dog is a personal one.
-My recommendations for vaccination follow the WSAVA recommendations for giving the kitty/puppy vaccine protocol and then assessing ongoing immunity by antibody titre testing.
-I also encourage clients to weigh up the risk factors for a furry companion contracting disease, for example, if a cat is always kept inside, the risk of contracting disease, such as FIV, is slim to none.
+I always encourage my clients to be familiar with the WSAVA recommended guidelines so that they can be fully informed and to also weigh up the risk factors for their cat or dog contracting disease, for example, if a cat is always kept inside, the risk of contracting disease, such as FIV, is slim to none.

 Want to keep up to date on topics like this?
-Sign up to TAIL MAIL for all your animal health news, features, discounts and much more!
+Sign up to my newsletter for all your animal health news, features, discounts and much more!

 1. Jergler, J 2013.
 'Vets Slowly Move to 3- Year Protocol', in Veterinary Practice News, March 2013.